NickBlakW/PMT/README.md

 `pmt rem example/`, removes a directory, with the name 'example', and all of its contents.\
 `pmt delete example/file.txt`, removes a file in the example directory.\
 `pmt del example/*.txt`, removes all files in the example directory with the extension '.txt'.

+## Future

+-   Optimizing JSON formatting and generating (it's pretty hard-coded now)
+-   Adding support for a YAML generator for docker-compose